unepwcmc/blog/source/_posts/2013-08-12-informatics-ignite-talks-august-2013.markdown

 In December 2012 <a href="https://coderwall.com/simaob">I</a> talked about the ISIP project.
-In the meantime the project has been renamed Species+ and it's getting close to completion.
+In the meantime the project has been renamed Species+ and it's getting closer to completion.
 In my talk I introduced the Species+ Website one of the outputs of this project.

 <p>